adamw1221/CS495-Lab-Inventory-Group-F/README.md

         2. password: kNvoF1iXUX3GAfzk

-### 6 Errors
+### 6 Errors (Deprecated)
+((Update - node_modules should no longer be stored in our github, so instead you will need to run **npm install** when you first clone our repo.
+If node_modules is ever accidentally pushed to github and you happen to pull it down, the command below to remove it will help with errors related to new packages/dependencies you might not have that are specified in the package json.))

-If the run commands in the next section give you node_module errors, this should fix it.
+If the run commands in the next section give you node_module errors, these 2 should fix it.
 From the folder CS495-Lab-Inventory-Group-F, run:
 1. **rm -rf node_modules**
     1. If you're on powershell or this doesn't work, you can manually delete the node_modules package for the same effect

 2. **npm install**

-Also if the local server seems like it isn't serving routes, you can check the console with inspect or F12 on some machines.
-Those can likely be fixed by replacing the **headers** of our files in **js/client_side** with the following lines.
-These specify the port locally but may not work with our hosting solution:

-    const { hostname, protocol, port } = window.location;

-    const baseURL = `${protocol}//${hostname}:${port}`;

 ### 7 Run Locally:
+1. If you don't have a node_modules package in your CS495-Lab-Inventory-Group-F folder, or if you just cloned our repo, run this command:
+    1. **npm install**
+    2. This is a normal part of a node js workflow, as the node_modules build relies on dependencies specified in the package.json.
+Thus, the package.json is all we need to share among developers.
+S
 1. From the folder CS495-Lab-Inventory-Group-F, run the command  **npm start**  to start our server and connect to our database.

    1. Or run **node js\server_side\server.js**